Jaymenezes/Twitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Enable retweet/favorite feature in cell and in details view
+- [x] Placeholder in textView, hide when editing begins and show when textView is empty

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):